robw2000/plex-tvstation/README.md

 - Creates a playlist with unwatched movies and TV shows
 - Starts with the next unwatched episode of each series
 - Alternates between series when adding episodes to the playlist
-- Automatically excludes series when all episodes are watched (for 90 days)
+- Automatically excludes series when all episodes are watched (for the configured rewatch delay period)
 - Handles movies as a special "series" type
 - Maintains consistent ordering using internal Plex rating keys
 - Supports metadata overrides for movies with missing information